A-AnilKumar/A-AnilKumar/README.md

 ## About Me

-- 🎓 Currently pursuing a degree in Computer Science.
+- 🎓 recent graduate in Computer Science.
 - 💻 Coding is not just a skill for me; it's a way of thinking and problem-solving.
 - 🌐 Open source enthusiast, always eager to contribute to meaningful projects.
 - 📚 Constantly learning and exploring new technologies.